 The mission of the Church of the Messiah relevant to the Churchyard, Memorial Garden and the Woods Hole Village Cemetery is, firstly, to provide a sacred place of interment for the remains of members of the Church of the Messiah and their families, for residents of Woods Hole regardless of their faith, and for such others as may be approved by the Vestry of the Church upon recommendation from the Cemetery Committee.
 Secondly, the mission is to protect these properties and to provide perpetual care for them.

 The First Church was erected next to the Village Burying Ground in 1852.
 Shortly after, the Church of the Messiah assumed control and responsibility of the Woods Hole Village Cemetery and currently maintains the Churchyard as well.
-A number of historical figures are buried in the Cemetery: Sea captains, Nobel Laureates, Revolutionary heroes, and many local families as well as scientists from the Woods Hole scientific institutions.
+A number of historical figures are buried in the Cemetery: sea captains, Nobel laureates, revolutionary heroes, as well as members of many local families and scientists from the Woods Hole scientific institutions.

-The Committee for the Cemetery meets monthly to discuss issues that pertain to policy and maintenance of the Cemetery.
+The Committee for the Cemetery meets monthly to discuss issues pertaining to policy and maintenance of the Cemetery.
 Please contact either the Church Administrator or either of the co-chairs: Doug Amon (email@example.com) or Dee Aukamp (firstname.lastname@example.org) for information about joining the Committee or participating in an event.

 Donations to the Cemetery Annual Appeal or Perpetual Care Fund may be made online using the button below.